Juanpi-git/pokemon-game/README.md

-# POKEMON GAME
+# POKEMON FIGHT!

-There is a basic pókemon fight using react, js and tailwind
+This is a basic pókemon game using react, js and tailwind

 Live demo: https://juanPendenza.github.io/pokemon-game